 A healthy skin barrier is very crucial when it comes to the health of your skin.
 When your skin barrier is damaged, your skin becomes more susceptible to external factors like pollution, UV damage, physical abrasion, and chemical irritants.

 What happens when your skin barrier is damaged?

 Acne can get much worse when you have an impaired skin moisture barrier as a result of the increased irritation and inflammation in the skin.
 Other skin conditions like eczema and rosacea can also flare up.
 Bacteria can infiltrate the skin easier too if the skin barrier is damaged.

-Next, you should re-evalute the products that you are using on your skin.
-Are you using a 10-step routine?
-Perhaps you are using an excessive amount of products and need to go back to the basics.
 Take a break from some of the products you are using that may not be crucial for your skin.
-You could try a simple cleanse - maybe double cleanse with a gentle oil cleanser if you wear makeup, moisturize and SPF for 2-4 weeks to see if that helps repair your skin barrier.
+You could try a simple cleanse - maybe double cleanse with a gentle oil cleanser if you wear makeup, moisturize with a gentle and hydrating moisturizer that fits your skin type, and apply sunscreen or SPF for 2-4 weeks to see if that helps repair your skin barrier.

-If your skin is feeling sensitive to the touch, it would be best to keep your skin hydrated andmoisturized.
+If your skin is feeling sensitive to the touch, stop using active treatments and keep skin hydrated andmoisturized.
 It is important to lock water and moisture in.
 If you’re keeping essential water in your skin, you’ll be able to speed up the healing process and your skin will become less irritated.

 You may feel like your skin needs to be exfoliated, but stay away from exfoliants until your skin barrier is restored.
 Certain acne products have irritating products to it too such as retinol and its derivatives which may cause too much irritation on a damaged skin barrier.